Decompression sickness: Definitive treatment

 The duration of recompression treatment depends on the severity of symptoms, the dive history, the type of recompression therapy used and the patient's response to the treatment.
 One of the more frequently used treatment schedules is the US Navy Table 6, which provides hyperbaric oxygen therapy with a maximum pressure equivalent to 60 ft of seawater (2.8 bar PO2) for a total time under pressure of 288 minutes, of which 240 minutes are on oxygen and the balance are air breaks to minimise the possibility of oxygen toxicity.

 A multiplace chamber is the preferred facility for treatment of decompression sickness as it allows direct physical access to the patient by medical personnel, but monoplace chambers are more widely available and should be used for treatment if a multiplace chamber is not available or transportation would cause significant delay in treatment, as the interval between onset of symptoms and recompression is important to the quality of recovery.
 It may be necessary to modify the optimum treatment schedule to allow use of a monoplace chamber, but this is usually better than delaying treatment.
 A US Navy treatment table 5 can be safely performed without air breaks if a built-in breathing system is not available.
-In most cases the patient can be adequately treated in a monoplace chamber at the receiving hospital.
+In most cases, the patient can be adequately treated in a monoplace chamber at the receiving hospital.

 Altitude decompression sickness

 Treatment and management may vary depending on the grade or form of decompression sickness and the treating facility or organization.
-First aid at altitude is oxygen at the highest practicable concentration and earliest and largest practicable reduction in cabin altitude.
+First aid at altitude is oxygen at the highest practicable concentration and the earliest and largest practicable reduction in cabin altitude.

 Ground-level 100% oxygen therapy is suggested for 2 hours following type-1 decompression sickness that occurs at altitude, if it resolves upon descent.
 In more severe cases, hyperbaric oxygen therapy following standard recompression protocols is indicated.
 Decompression sickness in aviation most commonly follows flights in non-pressurized aircraft, flights with cabin pressure fluctuations, or in individuals who fly after diving.
 Cases have also been reported after the use of altitude chambers.
 These are relatively rare clinical events.